 Morning: Rise and Shine

 Cure the morning munchies with breakfast at Wake N’ Bacon for a classic breakfast dish, complete with eggs, hash browns and toast.
-Or, if you’re feeling extra salty, just order a heaping pile of delicious bacon and treat yo’self!
+Or, if you’re feeling extra salty, just order a heaping pile of delicious bacon (we’d never judge!).

 Midday: Soak in Hot Sulphur Springs

-The small town of Hot Sulphur Springs offers the R and R we need on a day like today.
+The small town of Hot Sulphur Springs offers the R&R we need on a day like today.
 After filling up on breakfast, drive out about 30 minutes to Hot Sulphur Springs, and soak in a variety of hot pools, all ranging in temperature and style.

-Go back to town for Fontenot’s famous Cajun-style grub.
-If you’re up for it, get my favorite: the chicken dynamite wrap and some of those French Fries done the way only Fontenot’s knows how.
+Go back to the town of Winter Park for Fontenot’s famous Cajun-style grub.
+If you’re up for it, get our favorite: the chicken dynamite wrap and some of those French Fries done the way only Fontenot’s knows how.
 For the rest of the afternoon, catch a movie at The Foundry, or get a massage at Alpenglow.
 Whatever helps you unwind.

-You can’t come to Winter Park and not spend a day hitting the home of the Seven Territories.
-Winter Park Resort has something to offer all skill level of skiers.
-From meandering runs off the Gemini Lift, to taking on the steep terrain of Eagle Wind Territory, you won’t be disappointed with where you explore.
+You can’t come to Winter Park and not spend a day hitting the slopes in some way.
+Winter Park Resort has something to offer all skill level of skiers: from meandering runs off the Gemini Lift, to taking on the steep terrain of Eagle Wind, you won’t be disappointed with where you explore.
 Pro Tip: Need a lesson?
 Book a group or private session with one of our Ski + Ride Instructors!

 Afternoon: Lunch at Lunch Rock

 When you need to stop for a bite to eat, stop in mid-mountain at Lunch Rock for a lunch with spectacular views.
-After your legs are sore and heart full from an incredible morning of riding, you deserve to treat yourself to lunch and maybe a brew or two.
+After your legs are sore and heart full from an incredible morning of riding, you deserve to treat yourself to lunch (and maybe a brew or bloody mary).

 Evening: Dinner at Derailer with a Stroll through The Village

 You won’t need to go far from the ski lifts to find your dinner plans after your day skiing.
-Derailer sits mere feet from the runs meaning you can begin your evening of relaxation and dining, as soon as you’d like.
-Derailer always offers a great deal and an even better drink.
+Derailer sits mere feet from the runs meaning you can begin your evening of relaxation and dining as soon as you’d like (ski boots or no ski boots!).

 After you’re full and reenergized for the night, take a walk through the Village.
-It’s full of numerous shops, perfect to browse for a souvenir or a sweet treat.
-James and Parry’s offers an eclectic variety of goods and Goody’s is the spot for ice cream.
+It’s full of shops that perfect to browse for a souvenir or a sweet treat.
+(Hint: James and Parry’s offers an eclectic variety of goods and Goody’s is the spot for ice cream.)

 Night: Party Like a Local

-Partying in the area is all about the live music, and man, do I love live music!
-Ullr’s Tavern tends to bring live music at least 2 nights a week.
-Or hit up The Basement on a Friday night to, as I like to say, “release your inner shower” with karaoke.
+Partying in the area is all about the live music, and wow, do we love live music!
+Hit up The Devil’s Craft on a Wednesday night to shamelessly belt out your favorite songs at karaoke.

 Don’t go!
 That’s how most of us ended up here.
 We came out, we adventured, we partied, and on the last day we decided we wanted more.
 So we stayed.
 For a year, for ten years, for 30 years.
 We decided that this place is too beautiful, the people are too kind, and the adventure is too real to ever want to escape.

-Sit on The Ditch’s patio in the sunshine on your last day, and after just two Margarita’s, the tequila will give you that same “mountain state of mind”.
-Like so many of us, you might just start thinking about how you can make this permanent as well.
+Sit on The Ditch’s patio in the sunshine on your last day, and after just two margaritas the tequila will give you that same “mountain state of mind”.
+Like so many of us, you might just start thinking about how you can make this permanent, too.